TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 To configure SSL for Spark layer:

 *	Configure SSL keypairs and certificates as needed for each SnappyData member.
 See [Generate Key Pairs and Certificates](https://gemfirexd.docs.pivotal.io/docs-gemfirexd/deploy_guide/Topics/security/ssl_keys.html#cadminsslkeys).
-*	Ensure theat SnappyData locator, server, and lead members use the same SSL boot parameters at startup.
+*	Ensure that SnappyData locator, server, and lead members use the same SSL boot parameters at startup.

 !!!
 Note
 	For enabling Spark layer SSL encryption, you must first enable the P2P encryption for SSL.

 #### Provider-Specific Configuration Files

 This example uses keystores created by the Java keytool application to provide the proper credentials to the provider.
 On each node, create keystore files, certificates, and truststore files.
-Here, in this example, to create the keystore and certificate for the locator, the following were run:
+Here, in this example, to create the keystore and certificate for the locator, the following was run:

 ```
 keytool -genkey -alias mySnappyLocator -keystore locatorKeyStore.key